karol-preiskorn/karol-preiskorn/README.md

 ### Hi there 👋

-Mainly working on back-end in PL/SQL, ABAP :) I like Node.js, Angular in fronted.
+Mainly working on back-end in PL/SQL, ABAP :) I like Node.js as backend scripting and Angular in fronted.

 🔭 I’m currently on offwork ✨3d-project✨ inventory.
 A simple solution that allows you to build a spatial and database representation of all types of warehouses and server rooms.